-The District will post nutrition recommendations for all foods and beverages provided, but not sold, to students during the school day (e.g., classroom parties, classroom snacks provided by parents, or other foods used as incentives).
+The District will promote nutrition standards for all foods and beverages provided to students during the school day.

-Reimbursable school meals must meet requirements found in the United States Department of Agriculture (USDA)'s Nutrition Standards for School Meals.
+The District will provide and monitor requirements associated with reimbursable school meals per the United States Department of Agriculture (USDA) Nutrition Standards for School Meals.